codenameyau/threegen/README.md

 ###Structuring Your Game
 By default, your game components are designed as modules using Browserify.
-You will need to install node.js as well as globally installing Browserify and Watchify.
+You will need to install node.js as well as globally install Browserify and Watchify.
 Here is a [simple tutorial](http://engineering.yp.com/post/browserify) to get started.

 The included [Boilerplate Game Demo](https://github.com/codenameyau/threegen/tree/master/app/assets/js/game) is one possible way to structure your game.